noelit911/CPTS/module_notes/Footprinting/FTP.md

 | `hide_ids=YES`          | All user and group information in directory listings will be displayed as "ftp". |
 | ----------------------- | -------------------------------------------------------------------------------- |
 | `ls_recurse_enable=YES` | Allows the use of recurse listings.                                              |
-In the following example, we can see that if the `hide_ids=YES` setting is present, the UID and GUID representation of the service will be overwritten, making it more difficult for us to identify with which rights these files are written and uploaded.
+If the `hide_ids=YES` setting is present, the UID and GUID representation of the service will be overwritten, making it more difficult for us to identify with which rights these files are written and uploaded.

+This setting is a security feature to prevent local usernames from being revealed.
+With the usernames, we could attack the services like FTP and SSH and many others with a brute-force attack in theory.
+However, in reality, [fail2ban](https://en.wikipedia.org/wiki/Fail2ban) solutions are now a standard implementation of any infrastructure that logs the IP address and blocks all access to the infrastructure after a certain number of failed login attempts.

+`Downloading` files from such an FTP server is one of the main features, as well as `uploading` files created by us.
+This allows us, for example, to use LFI vulnerabilities to make the host execute system commands.
+Apart from the files, we can view, download and inspect.
+Attacks are also possible with the FTP logs, leading to `Remote Command Execution` (`RCE`).
+This applies to the FTP services and all those we can detect during our enumeration phase.